Camelcade/Perl5-IDEA/README.md

 This project is currently in development, and if you want to participate - you may fork or contact me via skype: hurricup

 #Need testers
-There is tremendous amount of work to do in development and projects really need testers.
+There is tremendous amount of work to do in development and project really need testers.
 Not only users-testers, but someone to write tests (mostly for lexer and parser at the moment).

 #Current status - development (0.15 beta)